CarCareTruth Score

 TL;DR Lexol softens dry leather noticeably after a single application, and decades of community use confirm the effect holds for months on garaged vehicles.
 Safe on light-colored leather with no darkening or residue.
 Carries a Prop 65 warning from a trace preservative, not from the conditioning formula itself.

 Lexol uses a neatsfoot oil base that absorbs into leather fiber without leaving a waxy film.
-After buffing, seats feel softer and more supple, especially those dried out by sun or age.
-Apply a small amount to a microfiber cloth, spread evenly, let it absorb a few minutes, then buff dry.
-Use less than you think — excess creates temporary slickness.
-The back label suggests conditioning every six months with touch-ups every two months, though daily drivers in hot climates may need more frequent reapplication.
+Seats feel softer and more supple after buffing, especially leather dried out by sun or age.
+Apply a small amount to a microfiber cloth, spread evenly, let absorb a few minutes, then buff dry.
+Use less than you think · excess creates temporary slickness.
+The label suggests conditioning every six months with touch-ups every two months; daily drivers in hot climates typically need more frequent reapplication.

 Best fit for owners who want a proven conditioner on standard finished leather, including light colors.
-The neatsfoot oil formula avoids the lanolin-sensitizer concern.
-Skip it for suede, nubuck, or extremely soft aniline leather — the label excludes those — or if UV protection from your conditioner is a priority, because this formula contains no UV-blocking ingredients.
+The neatsfoot oil formula avoids the sensitizer concern found in lanolin-based conditioners.
+Skip it for suede, nubuck, or extremely soft aniline leather, or if UV protection is a priority, as this formula contains no UV-blocking ingredients.

-The SDS carries no GHS signal word and no hazard codes at the mixture level — the formula is unclassified under OSHA HazCom.
-The Prop 65 warning comes from trace formaldehyde and methanol released by the DMDM Hydantoin preservative, at concentrations far below federal hazard thresholds.
-The environment score reflects two ingredient-level aquatic toxicity flags — a fragrance component (benzyl benzoate) and a phenolic preservative (2,4-xylenol) — both classified as toxic to aquatic life.
-The leave-on pathway means the product stays on the leather and does not enter drains in normal use, which reduces the practical environmental exposure compared to rinse-off products, but the ingredient-level aquatic classifications still apply to the scoring model.
+The SDS carries no GHS signal word and no hazard codes at the mixture level.
+The Prop 65 warning comes from trace formaldehyde and methanol released by the DMDM hydantoin preservative at concentrations far below federal hazard thresholds.
+The environment score reflects two ingredient-level aquatic toxicity flags: a fragrance component and a phenolic preservative, both classified as toxic to aquatic life.
+The leave-on pathway reduces practical environmental exposure versus rinse-off products, but the ingredient-level aquatic classifications apply regardless.

-Community evidence across decades of use and thousands of Amazon reviews supports safe use on standard finished leather including light colors.
+Community evidence across decades of use and a large base of owner reviews supports safe use on standard finished leather including light colors.
 The neatsfoot oil base absorbs without leaving visible residue or darkening when applied as directed.
 The back label notes the product is not recommended for suede or extremely soft leather.
 For light Nappa seats, apply a small test area first and buff dry within a few minutes.

 The back label suggests using Lexol Deep Conditioner every 6 months, with Lexol Quick Care for touch-ups every 2 months.
 Community experience on daily drivers suggests the conditioning effect may need refreshing more frequently in hot climates or vehicles with heavy sun exposure.
 Re-application interval depends on leather condition, climate, and whether the vehicle is garaged.

 No. Lexol uses sulfated neatsfoot oil as the primary conditioning agent, not lanolin.
-The SDS §2 carries no H317 skin-sensitizer classification — users with lanolin sensitivity can use this product without the sensitizer concern associated with lanolin-based conditioners.
+The SDS §2 carries no skin-sensitizer classification, so users with lanolin sensitivity can use this product without the sensitizer concern associated with lanolin-based conditioners.

 Marketing copy from Lexol, via Amazon.
 Not editorial.